Skip To Main Content

 Biology

 Study of living systems, including ecology, cell biology, energy pathways, and diversity among organisms, physiological processes, psycho biology, reproduction, processes of mutation and natural selection.
-Students sit for End of Course Test.
+Students sit for LEAP Test.

 Biology – Honors

 In addition to the biology curriculum, honors biology requires students’ participation in specific laboratory investigations and one student-initiated, researched, performed and completed investigator project which leads to participation in the school and regional science competitions.
-Students sit for End of Course Test.
+Students sit for LEAP Test.

 Chemistry